raulington/personal_website/README.md

 # Personal Website

 This is the code used to make my personal website.
-The website showcases my portfolio and it is written using JSX, Sass, and HTML.
+The website showcases my portfolio and it is written using Javascript, Sass, and HTML.